Hatchpad/jwt-rbac/README.md

 ### Examples

 #### Very Basic Authentication
-This example assumes there will be a jwt-token in one of the specified locations like "x-auth-token" in the request headers.
+This example assumes there will be a JWT in one of the specified locations like "x-auth-token" in the request headers (see ./src/DefaultToken.js).
 You can also provide your own function for extracting the token.

 It ensures the token will have a roles property with 'admin' as one of the elements
 ```